wizardsoftheweb/zero-trust-secrets-poc/docs/poc/README.md

 4. [Building a basic client](./04-simple-client.md): The first iteration of the client creates a GPG keyring, adds some secrets to a remote config in `etcd`, and updates the secrets as the remote config changes.
 5. [Terraform provider tangent](./05-terraform-provider.md): A custom provider can be created to interact with the control server.
 6. [GPG in a container](./06-client-container.md): Clients need `gpg`
+7. [Starter Kube](./07-kubernetes.md): Everything is containerized and running in a kube cluster